Air fryer frozen onion rings are a tasty finger food that is great as an appetizer or to munch on during the big game.

 Related Recipes

-For more simple-to-make frozen finger foods or appetizers in the air fryer, you have to try out these classics:
+If you’re looking for more frozen finger foods or appetizers you can easily make in the air fryer, have a look at these:

 - Air Fried Frozen Spring Rolls